Parts & Accessories

 How to prepare a motorhome cassette toilet

-• Open the blade by twisting the orange dial on top of the cassette.
-Add the appropriate dose of toilet chemical treatment along with the recommended amount of water.
-Quantities vary between products, so it’s worth checking.
+• Add the appropriate dose of green/blue chemical treatment along with the specified amount of water.

 How to fill a motorhome toilet flush tank